jerseycheese/BootHillGM/Docs/CompletedUserStories.md

   - Includes name regeneration capability
   - Names properly saved to character state

+- As a player, I want my character creation progress to be saved automatically after each step, so that I don't lose progress if I need to refresh or encounter an error.
+  **Test Plan:**
+  - Verify that progress is saved after each step completion
+  - Test recovery of progress after page refresh
+  - Ensure partial character data is properly stored and retrieved **Status:** Implemented and tested.
+Features automatic saving and restoration of progress, with cleanup on completion.

 ## Game Session
 - As a player, I want to start a new game session so that I can begin my adventure in the Old West.
   **Test Plan:**